 No camera bag brand is as synonymous with style as ONA.
 The Bowery is one of their smaller options, a messenger bag that holds a camera and a couple of lenses.
-ONA offers it in various finishes, and has made multiple special editions over the years.
+ONA offers it in various finishes and has made multiple special editions over the years.
 The base canvas model starts at $169, is weather-resistant, and features leather and brass accents.
 Prices go up from there for the full leather version and other options.
 The bowery’s front buckle can be easily released with a hidden clasp, providing the best of form and function, and the shoulder strap can be completely removed if you’d rather use the bag as an insert.

 The Bowery lives at the starting point of the ONA line.
 If you’re looking for something larger, you may want to try the Brixton.

 Starting at $59, the F-5XB shoulder bag presents an affordable entry point into the Domke family, complete with that retro styling taken straight from the 1970s.
 Perfect for small, mirrorless systems, the F-5XB comfortably fits a camera body and two lenses, and is available in a variety of colors and editions (including the Fujifilm X Series collaboration shown above).

-The Woodstock 2.0 is a stylish backpack that’s small enough to be carried by hand with built-in grab handle.
-Its chic, minimalist exterior hides a deceptively technical interior, with 19 compartments in all including three clear pockets that let you see what’s where.
+The Woodstock 2.0 is a stylish backpack that’s small enough to be carried by hand with a built-in grab handle.
+Its chic, minimalist exterior hides a deceptively technical interior, with 19 compartments in all, including three clear pockets that let you see what’s where.
 The camera insert holds a DSLR or mirrorless body with lens attached, plus one to two additional lenses.
-Padded all around, it will keep your gear safe without drawing attention to it (other than the occasional “Hey, nice bag!” comment, we imagine).
+Padded all around, it will keep your gear safe without drawing attention to it (other than the occasional comment about what a nice bag you have).

 Kelly Moore now offers many different styles for both men and women, as well as a number of camera straps and personal accessories.

-If your notion of style is less Coach and more Columbia, the MindShift Gear Rotation180 Horizon may be just for you.
+If your notion of style is less Coach and more Columbia, the MindShift Gear Rotation180 Horizon may be for you.
 Of all the backpacks on this list, this is by far the most unique.
 MindShift Gear is a division of Think Tank Photo, so the brand has a lot of experience behind it.
 The Rotation180 Horizon combines a quick-access belt system into a camera backpack.
-Packed inside the bottom of the bag is a dedicated compartment that can house a DSLR and up to three lenses.
+Packed inside the bottom of the Rotation180 Horizon 34L is a dedicated compartment that can house a DSLR and up to three lenses.
 This compartment locks into place inside the backpack, but with the quick lift of a magnetic connector, you can swing the compartment around from your back, granting instant access to your gear without needing to take off the pack.
 Above the rotating belt pack, you’re given a generous amount of storage space for clothing, food, chargers, tablets, and more.
 For photographers who enjoy back-country hikes, it doesn’t get any better than this.

 If streetwear is more your style and you want a backpack that can serve as both a camera bag and travel pack, Los Angeles-based Mission Workshop has a setup that fits the bill.
 Mission Workshop’s Radian roll-top backpack paired with its Capsule camera insert makes for a solid setup that gets the job done without looking like a camera bag.
-The massive, 42-liter bag somehow manages to still look stealth when you carry it about town.
+The massive, 42-liter bag somehow manages to still look stealthy when you carry it about town.
 It offers a dedicated side-access laptop pocket on the rear of the bag and is compatible with Mission Workshop’s rail accessory system, which lets you slide on different pocket modules to fit your needs.